Culture of Mexico: Sport

 The traditional national sport of Mexico is Charreria, which consists of a series of equestrian events.
 The national horse of Mexico, used in Charreria, is the Azteca.
 Bullfighting, a tradition brought from Spain, is also popular.
 Mexico has the largest venue for bullfighting in the world - the Plaza México in Mexico City which seats 48,000 people.
+The country hosted the Summer Olympic Games in 1968 and the FIFA World Cup in 1970, 1986, and the upcoming 2026 and will be first country to host the FIFA World Cup three times.